MRamadhanKesaPI/PhoneNow-Customer-Churn-Analytics/README.md

 This indicates that early customer experience plays a crucial role in retention, and efforts should **focus on engaging and supporting new users**.

 #### 4. Fiber Optic and Multi-Line Customers Have Higher Churn:
-   Customers using **fiber optic internet** and **multiple lines** are more likely to churn.
+-  Customers using **fiber optic internet** and **multiple lines** are more likely to churn.
 This suggests that these services might have quality or pricing concerns that need further investigation.

 #### 5. Technical Issues Contribute to Churn, but Are Not the Main Factor:
-  **84.14%** of churned customers **had tech support tickets before leaving**.
+-  **84.14%** of churned customers **had tech support tickets before leaving**.
 This means PhoneNow got a serious issues with tech.

 ---
 Below is an overview from the Power BI dashboard.
-A Power BI dashboard can be downloaded here:
+A Power BI dashboard can be downloaded here: [PhoneNow Customer Churn.pbix](https://github.com/MRamadhanKesaPI/PhoneNow-Customer-Churn-Analytics/blob/main/PhoneNow%20Customer%20Churn.pbix) or [PhoneNow Customer Churn.pdf](https://github.com/MRamadhanKesaPI/PhoneNow-Customer-Churn-Analytics/blob/main/PhoneNow%20Customer%20Churn.pdf)

 ![PhoneNow Churn 1](https://github.com/user-attachments/assets/7e5eb567-839e-4403-8e28-ea3d203c6638)

 ![PhoneNow Churn 2](https://github.com/user-attachments/assets/35a09b2e-bbcc-489e-87de-f60126f4787e)